Zakynthos Travel Costs: What a Week on the Island Actually Costs

 That’s roughly $150 per person per day for a mid-range trip — car included, breakfast included, one boat excursion included.
 For a Greek island with Zakynthos’s reputation, that’s a reasonable number.

-Reality check: The boat tour we actually took cost more and delivered less than a well-organized Viator tour would have.
+Reality check: The boat tour we actually took cost more and delivered less than a better-reviewed tour likely would have.
 If we did this again, the boat tour line would be lower and the experience would be better.
 That’s the one line item we’d change.

 Budget vs Mid-Range vs Comfortable: A Week in Zakynthos